fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 | Volatile Organic Compounds     | ppb   | AMS CCS811            |
 | Particulate Matter PM 1 / 2.5 / 10 | µg/m3 | Planttower PMS 5003              |

+!!! info "Sensor performance"
+    Make sure you visit the [sensor performance page](/Components/sensors/performance/) for further information about the sensors.

 ## :notebook: Installation instructions

 The sensor comes mounted and almost ready to be used: